Some sources can be considered as primary sources or secondary sources, depending on how the users treat them.

 COMMENT: this means the fifth note is referring to the same page as the fourth note.

 8. Kaneko, "Under the Banner of the New Order," 201.

-This box lists sample bibliographies in the Chicago style.
-Some of the sources listed here are also used as samples for the footnotes/endnotes in the box above.
+This box lists sample bibliography in Chicago style.
+Some of the sources listed here are also used as samples for footnotes/endnotes in the box above.
 Please note that the sources are listed in alphabetical order by the author, then title.
 Additional comments are incerted in red.

 Fowler, Sherry.
 Murōji: Rearranging Art and History at the Japanese Buddhist Temple.
 Honolulu: University of Hawai’I Press, 2005.

 Kaneko, Maki.
 “Mukai Junkichi’s Transformation from a War to Minka (Folk House) Painter.”
 Archives of Asian Art 61 (2011): 37-60.
 Accessed Feb.
 25, 2014. doi: 10.1353/aaa.2011.0006.

 COMMENT:When citing electronic journal article, provide DOI (or URL, if no DOI is available).Chicago does not require access dates for formally published e-sources.
 But when they are included, they should immediately precede the DOI or URL.

 ———.
 “New Art Collectives in the Service on the War: the Formation of Art Organizations during the Asia-Pacific War.”
 Positions: East Asia Cultures Critique 21, no. 2 (Spring 2013): 309-350.